BoShurik/TelegramBotBundle/README.md

 This bundle supports login through Telegram Api

-If you want allow your Bot's users to login without requiring them to register again follow these [instructions](LOGIN_WITH_TELEGRAM.md).
+If you want to allow your Bot's users to login without requiring them to register again follow these [instructions](LOGIN_WITH_TELEGRAM.md).

 [1]: https://github.com/TelegramBot/Api